MalihehIzadi/ml4se/index.md

   during lab hours by the lecturers.

 ### The project
-Lately, machine learning techniques have been successfully tailored to many software engineering problems.
+Lately, machine-learning techniques have been successfully tailored to many software engineering problems.
 For instance, intelligent code completion helps developers finish their programming tasks faster and more efficiently